Applying Classical Geometry Intuition to Quantum Spin: Coordinate system handedness

+Similarly, we can find the ``handedness'' of the Pauli spin matrices by noting that the Pauli matrices, multiplied by a constant and combined with the ($2 \times 2$) identity matrix, form the basis of the SU(2) Lie group \cite{su2}.
+Then we can evaluate Lie brackets, which are analogous to cross products.
+If we evaluate the Lie bracket of $\sigma_z/2$ with $\sigma_x/2$, we get

+where $\sigma_{y+}$/$\sigma_{y-}$ is the Pauli spin matrix we get if we choose the upper/lower sign for Eqs.\ \ref{eq:yuppm} and \ref{eq:ydownpm}.
+The change in sign in Eq.\ \ref{eq:liebracket} is just what we would expect when going from a right- to a left-handed coordinate system.

-We can find the handedness of a coordinate system with cross products.
-The link between the Pauli matrices and quaternions,\cite{QuaternionPauli} and between cross products and commutators in quaternion algebra\cite{QuaternionCalculus} hints that there is a connection between cross products in geometric space and commutators in Hilbert space.
-So commutators of spin operators could tell us which choice of sign in our $y$ basis states will result in a right-handed coordinate system.
+Similarly, there is a link between the Pauli matrices and quaternions \cite{QuaternionPauli, Gough86, Penrose97}, and between cross products and commutators in quaternion algebra \cite{QuaternionCalculus}.
+This suggests a connection between cross products in geometric space and commutators in Hilbert space.

-Because there is no spatial representation of spin, we'll make an analogy with the orbital angular momentum operator:
+Because there is no spatial representation of the spin-1/2 particle's angular momentum operator, we'll make an analogy with the orbital angular momentum operator \cite{DiracBookAngularMomentum}:

 Here $\vec{r}$ is the position and $\vec{p}$ the momentum operator.
 Assuming a right-handed coordinate system, the components of $\myvec L$ are